Prag8855/aab/content/guides/losing-your-job.md

 The notice period can be very long.
 You can negotiate a shorter period with your employer.

-If you get fired for misconduct, there is often no notice period.
+If you get fired for misconduct, there is usually no notice period.

 **[How the notice period works ➞](/guides/job-notice-period)**